StatPhysBio/hermes/README.md

   -hf HDF5_FILE, --hdf5_file HDF5_FILE
                         Path to an .hdf5 file containing zernikegrams and res_ids to run inference on.
 Cannot be specified together with --folder_with_pdbs.
   -pd FOLDER_WITH_PDBS, --folder_with_pdbs FOLDER_WITH_PDBS
                         Directory containing PDB files to run inference on.
-Inference is run on all sites in the structure.
+By default, inference is run on all sites in the structure, unless --file_with_pdbid_chain_sites is specified.
 Cannot be specified together with --hdf5_file.
-  -pn FILE_WITH_PDBIDS_AND_CHAINS, --file_with_pdbids_and_chains FILE_WITH_PDBIDS_AND_CHAINS
+  -pn FILE_WITH_PDBID_CHAIN_SITES, --file_with_pdbid_chain_sites FILE_WITH_PDBID_CHAIN_SITES
-                        [Optional] Path to a .txt file containing pdbids and chains to run inference on.
-If not specified, and --folder_with_pdbs is specified, inference will be run on all sites in the structure.
-If specified, each line should be in the format "pdbid chain"; if chain is not specified for a given line, inference will be run on all chains in that structure.
+                        [Optional] Path to a .txt file containing tuples of "pdbid chain sites" to run inference on.
+Meant to be used with --folder_with_pdbs.
+If not specified, inference will be run on all sites in all the structures found in --folder_with_pdbs.
+Each line should be in the format "pdbid chain sites", e.g. "1aon A 3 4 5 6", and furhermore: sites can have insertion codes specified, in the format [resnum]-[icode], e.g. 12-A; if sites are not specified, inference will be run on all sites in the chain; if chain is not specified for a given line, inference will be run on all chains in that structure, and positions cannot be specified.
   -pp PARALLELISM, --parallelism PARALLELISM
                         If zero (default), pdb files are processed one by one.
-If one, pdb files are processed in parallel with specified parallelism (and number of cores available), by first generating zernikegrams in a temporary hdf5 file.
+If greater than zero, pdb files are processed in parallel with specified parallelism (and number of cores available), by first generating zernikegrams in a temporary hdf5 file.
   -o OUTPUT_FILEPATH, --output_filepath OUTPUT_FILEPATH
                         Must be a ".csv file".
 Embeddings will be saved separately, in a parallel array, with the same filename but with the extension "-embeddings.npy".
   -r {logprobas,probas,embeddings,logits} [{logprobas,probas,embeddings,logits} ...], --request {logprobas,probas,embeddings,logits} [{logprobas,probas,embeddings,logits} ...]